MurhafSousli/ngx-progressbar/README.md

 <ng-progress id="mainLoader"></ng-progress>
 ```

-Under the hood, the progress bar will get a unique progress worker.
+Under the hood, each progress bar will get a unique progress worker.

 <a name="issues"/>